 As you can see, the marketing manager needs to submit all their budget inputs for review and approval.
-Now it’s time to show you what that looks like with Vena 365 Connect.
+Let's have a look at what that looks like with Vena 365 Connect.

 When you open up the Data Input Tools tab, you'll have the option to add or remove line item details from your budgeted values.
 So if you need to make a distinction between print and digital spends in your total advertising budget, all it takes is a couple of quick clicks.

-Once your contributors have submitted their budgets for final review, managers can use Vena’s Data Analysis Tools to uncover the story those numbers are telling them.
-Let’s say you see a particularly large value somewhere and you need to know where it came from.
-The Drill Saves function brings up an audit trail so you can see exactly who made the input and when—giving you 100% visibility into everything that’s happening with your numbers.
+Once your contributors have submitted their budgets for final review, managers can use Vena's Data Analysis Tools to uncover the story those numbers are telling them.
+Let's say you see a particularly large value somewhere and you need to know where it came from.
+The Drill Saves function brings up a history of all changes to that data intersection so you can see exactly who made the input and when--giving you 100% visibility into everything that's happening with your numbers.

 You can also see the individual transactions that roll up to any value with the Drill Transactions function in Vena 365 Connect.
 The data you'd see here depends on the hierarchy structure in your data model, but all member values would be displayed in a separate Excel tab.

 This is really helpful for explaining discrepancies or variances to your management team, because all the context you'd need is available with the touch of a button.
 And when you always have reliable data at your fingertips whenever you need it, you'll always be well-equipped to lead your business in the right direction.

 If you need to create a template or report quickly from scratch, the Quick Build feature lets you pull data from your cube--in seconds--through a simple drag-and-drop interface.
 You can save and share this as a real-time budget, forecast or report that updates automatically based on data in your cube.